Baconz2/termbot/readme.md

 ```shell
 sudo apt-get install imagemagick ffmpeg mongodb ttf-mscorefonts-installer
 ```
-# notice: i'm not too sure what's exactly required for *only* the terminal command, but experiment around and let me know
+# notice: i know imagemagick isn't required but it's a dependancy until i can figure out how to remove that dependancy
 After that, you should install the rest of the dependencies using npm:

 ```shell